-10. Now login to your w-account in the same way explained above 11.
-Type: cd sstutorial $\rightarrow$ to go your directory "sstutorial" 12. type: ls (to see the files in the directory) 13.
+7. Type: pwd $\rightarrow$ to check the directory you are in.
+Prompt should say "sstutorial" - 12. type: ls (to see the files in the directory) - 13.
 File "struct.f" $\rightarrow$ Program SUPERSTRUCTURE 14.
 File "runss" $\rightarrow$ script file to compile "struct.f" and create executable with name "structx" of the program: - Type: ./runss $\rightarrow$ to create "structx" 15.
 File "ssin.ar 17" $\rightarrow$ an example input file for struct.f.
 This example is for He-lie Ar, Ar XVII - Type: cp ssin.ar17 ssin $\rightarrow$ to copy file "ssin.ar17" to "ssin" 16.
-File "rss" $\rightarrow$ contains the command to run structs for an atomic system - Type: "rss" $\rightarrow$ to run structs for the present case: Ar XVII 17. type: $ps \rightarrow to$ see the job status of structx & whether the run has finished 18.
+File "rss" $\rightarrow$ contains the command to run structx for an atomic system - Type: "rss" $\rightarrow$ to run structs for the present case: Ar XVII 17. type: $ps \rightarrow to$ see the job status of structx & whether the run has finished 18.
 If the job is done, you will see in directory the two files "ssout" and fort.7 - i) File "ssout" $\rightarrow$ output file containing energy levels, transitions, etc. This file will have the same contents as "ssout.bp.ar17" - ii) "fort.7" $\rightarrow$ output file containing potential and wave functions of the atom.
-This will have the same content as in "zsspnl.ar17" Input file for SUPERSTRUCTURE:
+This will have the same content as in "sspnl.ar17" Input file for SUPERSTRUCTURE: